History-Register Automata: Emptiness and Universality

-Nonetheless, as we next show, the above properties are decidable in the deterministic case.
 In order to simplify our analysis, we shall be reducing HRAs to the following compact form where $\epsilon$-transitions are incorporated inside name-accepting ones.
 As we show below, no expressiveness is lost by this packed form.

 A \emph{packed $(m,0)$-HRA} is a tuple $\AA=\langle Q,q_0,\delta,H_0,F\rangle$ defined exactly as an $(m,0)$-HRA, with the exception that now: